 A series of informational programs or activities could be developed that introduce land use issues and alternative solutions to area students.
 Regional and national planning organizations have several programs that would prove valuable in such efforts.

-Regular Informational Sessions Conducted by the Village Council and the Township Boards

-The plan should be an active document that is continually reviewed and updated where necessary.
-An annual joint meeting among the three communities involved in the development of the plan should be held to discuss the progress of the plan and identify any areas where adjustments may need to be made.
+Regular Informational Sessions Conducted by the Village Council and the Township Boards should be held to discuss the progress of the plan and identify any areas where adjustments may need to be made.